Scratch Acid (EP)

 Scratch Acid is the self-titled debut by the Austin, Texas noise rock band Scratch Acid.
 It was only released on vinyl, but now can be found as the first 8 tracks on the compilation album The Greatest Gift.

 Kurt Cobain consistently put the album in his "favorite albums" lists in his Journals.

 Scratch Acid reached #26 in the UK Indie Chart.

+Reception

+Spin wrote, "Guitars twist in Arabic-style '60s nyarls, and vortexes of violin weave through a post-Public Image nasal drone and play notes from a rusty symphony."